Killary Fjord, Boat Tours, Connemara, Co Galway

 The on‑board café of the Connemara Lady serves fresh soups, sandwiches and locally sourced seafood – notably mussels and oysters harvested from the fjord itself.
 In Leenane, the 814 Restaurant at Delphi Lodge showcases regional produce, while Gaynor’s Pub offers hearty Irish fare and a welcoming atmosphere.

-The main visitor centre at Leenane is wheelchair‑accessible, and the catamaran has level boarding for limited mobility guests.
+The main visitor centre at Leenane is wheelchair‑accessible, and the catamaran has level boarding for limited‑mobility guests.
 The Green Road walk is a rough track and is best suited to sturdy footwear and a reasonable level of fitness.
+Both the north‑side and south‑side walking routes are suitable for families with older children; strollers are not recommended on the rougher sections.

 Seasonal Notes

-• Dolphin season – The resident pod of bottlenose dolphins is most active from late spring to early autumn, increasing the likelihood of sightings during boat tours.
+• Dolphin season – Late spring to early autumn offers the highest chance of dolphin sightings on boat tours.

 • Fishing – The Erriff and Delphi rivers are popular for salmon and sea‑trout angling; a local permit is required and can be obtained from the nearby tourist office.